Edenhope: Naming of town

 The first European settlers in the district were the Hope family, in 1845.
 They came from Scotland and had lived next to the Eden River.

 The Hope family established the Lake Wallace pastoral station.

 Lake Wallace

-Edenhope sits on the southern shore of Lake Wallace, which covers an area of around 200 hectares.
-The lake is a five minute walk from Edenhope's main street.
+Edenhope sits on the southern shore of Lake Wallace, which is named after William Wallace.
+The lake, which covers about 200 hectares, is a five-minute walk from Edenhope's main street.
 There is a jetty and several boat ramps.
 Lake Wallace is also a waterbird haven where black swans nest in spring.
 There are bird hides and a 5 km scenic walking track around the lake.
+Lake Wallace dries up at times of extreme drought, but when the water level is high it is used for swimming, fishing and boating.

-Lake Wallace dries up at times of extreme drought but is now filling again after the return of better seasons.
-The waterbird population is slowly increasing.
-On Lake Street in the grounds of the Secondary College, there is a cairn commemorating the first all-Aboriginal cricket team to go to England.
+On Lake Street, in the grounds of the Secondary College, there is a cairn commemorating the Aboriginal cricket team that toured England in 1868.
+Many of the team learned their cricket skills on the shore of the lake.